ttm/musicLegacy/README.rst

 ==================================================================
+music is a python package from MASS modeling.
 MASS is Music and Audio in Sample Sequences
 ==================================================================

 This project delivers routines for music oriented sound synthesis in a sample based system.
-MASS can be though of as a sample level DAW system, in which the objects manipulated are in fact the array of samples describing the sound wave that will reach a listener ear.
+Music can be though of as a sample level DAW system, in which the objects manipulated are in fact the array of samples describing the sound wave that will reach a listener ear.